-The Subscriber Data represents the information about the serviced entities of a communication service provider, including the subscribers’ network identification and reference, associated payment model, balance and status with the applications to which they subscribed.
+The subscriberd data represents the information about the serviced entities of a communication service provider, including the subscribers’ network identification and reference, associated payment model, balance and status with the applications to which they subscribed.

-There has been a trend recently to perceive SDM as a big data problem.
+There has been a trend recently to perceive subscriber data management (SDM) as a big data problem.
 What makes it big data?
 Among other factors, it’s the complexity of the data stored, the velocity of data generation and the increasing volume of subscriber data.
 In addition, subscriber data needs to be shared concurrently with a number of software systems (the network, the application layer, and operational components), which all together raise a number of important challenges in the management of subscriber data:

 Silo approach.
 In the traditional silo approach each new service requires a new application with its own database.
 That database needs to be put into a highly available architecture, integrated with a new interface into the provisioning systems and appropriate maintenance processes need to be set up.
 More importantly, the information across the silos needs to be synchronized, with a variable time sensitivity.

 Database farm approach.
 In a “DB farm” approach, having a management layer over a variable number of fragments is a more modern solution, but there are still some concerns on how the overhead scales with the number of nodes and how the read speed is optimized.

 Directory Structure based approach.
 A Directory is a repository of information, with a hierarchical tree-like structure, where data is stored as entries within the tree structure.